labbit-fec/catwalk/git-workflow.md

 ```
 In order to **avoid substaintial merge conflicts**, while working on your feature branch, aim to regularly `rebase` your branch to the latest `main` branch on the remote repository (`origin`).

-Switch back to the `main` branch on your local machine:
+Commit your latest changes to your feature branch, and then switch back to the `main` branch on your local machine:
 ```
 git checkout main
 ```